pbkmatt/ootd/README.md

       When a guest or other user clicks a profile, this is what they see.
       Sections:
         Profile (top middle):
-          instead of OOTD.png in top middle, instead it's the username which is above profile picture which is above
+          instead of OOTD.png in top middle, instead it's the @username which is above profile picture which is above
-          username which is above
-          followedBy string (see below) which is above followers (#) button & following (#) button next to eachother Today's OOTD:
+          full name, which is next to clickable instagram handle if included, which is above followedBy string (see below) which is above followers (#) button & following (#) button next to eachother Today's OOTD:
           Large post in the middle of the screen.
 Clickable to go to postView.
         {firstname}'s OOTDs:
-          Grid of posts created by the user in the LAST 7 DAYS. all Clickable to go to postView. i.e if they've only posted 3 times in the last 7 days, only 3 posts will show.
+          Grid of posts created by the user, each one Clickable to go to PostView.
       Home Button (home icon in top left)
         Navigates to LoggedInView
       followedBy string: